sourcegraph/handbook/content/departments/engineering/engineering/admin-exp/devops/managed/index.md

 Please first read [the customer-facing managed instance documentation](https://docs.sourcegraph.com/admin/install/managed) to understand what these are and what we provide.

-For opertaion guides (e.g. upgrade process), please see [managed instances operations](./operations.md).
+For operation guides (e.g. upgrade process), please see [managed instances operations](./operations.md).
 This page is intented to provide additional external-facing information.

 - [Technical details](#technical-details)
   - [Deployment type and scaling](#deployment-type-and-scaling)